captainbalbin/compal/README.md

 ## Known Issue

-If you don't find the issue in the list below, please [add an issue with](https://github.com/captainbalbin/compal/issues).
+If you don't find the issue in the list below, please [add it as an issue](https://github.com/captainbalbin/compal/issues).
 Remember to check the [Wiki](https://github.com/captainbalbin/compal/wiki) for how you can contribute.